 We encourage families to discuss how these values may enhance awareness of each other’s needs and offer opportunities for personal wellbeing.

 People thrive when living free from other people’s intrusions into their personal lives, relationships, and personal information.
-We also recognize privacy as a key factor in children’s healthy and safe development, which must be protected, and negotiated, by parents and guardians.
+Privacy is an essential element for mental health and happiness – it is being in control of one’s own story.
+Although related, it is not the same as secrecy; rather, privacy is akin to a dog sneaking under an end table to be alone for awhile.
+We recognize privacy as a key factor in children’s healthy and safe development, which must be protected and negotiated with parents/guardians.

 We all have an ethical duty to not share another person’s private information without that person’s voluntary and informed consent.
 Relaying such information may harm the individual, his/her/their family and community, and our society in general.

 People enjoy feeling like they belong in a community where they can experience emotional, physical and spiritual acceptance and support, and where they have access to good food, education, work, transportation, and a variety of services, all of which require a mutual interdependence.
 Inclusivity is not only good for those who have been historically and casually left out – it is good for everyone.
 Family Spirals® strives for a society that embraces holism and pluralism.
 As such, we are nonpartisan and nonsectarian.